egarcia-f/egarcia-f/README.md

-## Hi there 👋
+# 👋 Hi there, my name is Edgar G

 <!--
 **egarcia-f/egarcia-f** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Data Analyst passionate with data-driven projects to help companies seek new business opportunities.
+I´m a Data Analyst passionate about data-driven projects in order to help companies seek new business opportunities.
  🔭 Focus on detail  🌱 Inquisitive

+## SKILLS

+Python // SQL // Pandas // GitHub // Scipy // Numpy // Matplotlib // seaborn // Business Intelligence